 Learning outcomesBy the end of the unit students should have an understanding of: - the basic concepts of statistical inference and of rational decision-making under uncertainty - how these concepts may be applied in a wide range of practical circumstances. - appropriate software to be used in conjunction with these methodologies.

-Directed reading from the textbooks listed below; discussion boards; coursework assignments.
+Directed reading from lecture notes and the textbooks listed below; videos; discussion boards; coursework assignments.